 The Atheist Bible

-IntroductionThis chapter explains the nature of gods from the point of view of a positive atheist.
-The chapter consists of just two sections:
+Chapter 7: GodsThis chapter of the Atheist Bible explains gods from the point of view of a positive atheist, i.e., a person who believes that the supernatural is not ill-defined but that it does not exist.
+The present chapter consists of just two sections:

 - An Atheist View: Explains how a positive atheist sees gods.

 - Objections: Discusses criticism of the atheist viewpoint regarding gods.

 An Atheist View

 CinderellaLet us start our discussion by recalling the story of Cinderella.
 Cinderella was a poor girl whose mother died.
 Her father remarried but her stepmother and stepsisters were cruel to her.
 One day the prince of her country gave a ball.
 Cinderella wanted to go, but her stepmother would not allow her, and she did not have a dress either.
 While her stepsisters went Cinderella stayed home all alone.
 However, a good fairy appeared and gave her a marvelous dress.
 Cinderella went to the ball and the prince fell in love with her, and after some twists and turns they lived happily ever after.

 As you know, this story is a fairy tale.
 The oldest known version of this tale was recorded by the Greek geographer Strabo in around 7 BC.
 In that variant of the story, a magic eagle helps a slave girl called Rhodopis, and she marries the king of Egypt.
 Other variants of the story exist across the world, including China (where the girl befriends a fish), Korea (with a magic ox), and the Middle East (where she is helped by a demoness).
 The version with the good fairy is the most popular one in the West today.
 It was first published by Charles Perrault in “Histoires ou contes du temps passé” in 1697, and later by the Brothers Grimm in their folk tale collection “Grimms’ Fairy Tales” .